 Many of the pieces I have edited for business publications have been lacking in transition sentences.
 Paragraph headers many times can mitigate the need for them.
 However, if added, transition sentences contribute to the overall flow of the piece.
 Many times it is up to personal preference of the editor, type of writing and the audience.
 Writers should always be wary of these types of considerations.
 Another problem to be aware of when writing is an overabundance of pronouns.

 Too Many Pronouns in a Row

 A pronoun is anything that takes the place of a noun.
-This includes words such as he, she, it, them, they, their.
-Often when writing, we assume our audience can keep track of the subject.
-When pronouns are used, it is easy to get lost on what the author is referring to, especially when the subject changes.
+This includes words such as he, she, it, them, they, and their.
+Often when writing, we assume our audience can keep track of the subject, which is why we use pronouns.
+However, it can be easy to lose track of the subject if the sentence always contains pronoun.
 I’m not promoting using the subject in every sentence.
 That becomes tedious and annoying.

 The best way to avoid this bad trend is to evaluate your sentences as you go.
 Ask yourself, “Can the reader can logically keep up with what I’m talking about?
 Could my reader think I’m referring to something else?”
 These types of questions will help keep your audience up to speed on the topic of discussion.